ARTEMIS Features

 Paddling

 You can paddle ARTEMIS with a single or with a double paddle.
-Lift the HUGH HORTON Venice seat into the special "paddling" position when you paddle longer distances.
-The canoe has a very stable position in the water and behaves good-natured and predictable in waves.
-This makes it safer in borderline situations than a kayak.
-Photographers can take the hands off the paddle and concentrate on their job without feeling insecure.
+The canoe has a very stable position in the water, runs well straight ahead and behaves very good-naturedly and predictably in waves.
+This makes it safer than a kayak in extreme situations.
+Nature photographers can take their hands off the paddle without tipping over.
+The HUGH HORTON Venice seat is completely adjustable, adapts to any paddling position and supports different sitting positions.

-The boat has enough stowage area to carry lightweight camping gear, food and water for three days.
-Don't forget some outdoor clothes, your sleeping bag and a mattress, and go cruising.
+Sailing canoe ARTEMIS, Hull No. 2 The boat has enough stowage area to carry lightweight camping gear, food and water for three days.
+Don't forget outdoor clothes, sleeping bag and a mattress, and go cruising.
 Sit on the very ergonomic HUGH HORTON VENICE cockpit seat all day - no need to hike out.
 This is the reason why cruising an ARTEMIS can be so relaxing and comfortable.
 I like to sleep in the canoe, under a mosquito-proof cockpit tent.

 Performance cruising and raids